thustorage/Medusa/README.md

 ## System Requirements

-1. CUDA Version: 12.4, Driver Version: 550.54.14 (!Important! different versions could results in the different kernel implementation in cuBLAS.)
+1. CUDA Version: 12.4, Driver Version: 550.54.14 (!Important!
+Different versions could result in the different kernel implementation in cuBLAS.)
 2. Conda and python environments would be created by given dependencies, see below.
 3. 4 Optane P5800X SSDs to reproduce the results, and other disks with SPDK supporting could work.